Karinto Manju: Deep-Fried Kokuto Brown Sugar Cake

-Today I went shopping at a supermarket near my house and bought a package of Karinto Manju, for I haven’t eaten the treat recently and had a craving for it.
+Today I went shopping at a supermarket near my house and bought a package of Karinto Manju, for I had not had the treat recently and was craving it.

-Therefore, the dark brown colors of Kokuto Manju and Karinto Manju primarily come from one of the main ingredients, brown sugar.
+Therefore, the dark brown colors of Kokuto Manju and Karinto Manju primarily come from one of the main ingredients, Kokuto sugar.

-When Kokuto Manju is deep-fried, the exterior of the dough gets a crispy texture like Karinto, but the interior of the deep-fried Manju is mostly soft and chewy.
+When Kokuto Manju is deep-fried, the exterior gets a Karinto-like crispy texture.
+But the interior mostly remains soft and chewy.

-In addition to having a pleasantly crispy, chewy bite, Karinto Manju is especially characterized by the aromatic taste of burnt brown sugar and the refined sweetness of Anko bean paste filling.
+In addition, Karinto Manju features its aromatic taste from burnt brown sugar and the refined sweetness of Anko filling.

-Since then, the deep-fried Manju cake has been featured by the media many times, and now it has become popular around the country and is produced by many food companies.
+The deep-fried cake has been featured by the media many times since then.
+And now, it has become popular around the country, produced by many food companies.